Leader-board/St-Andrews/Fall 2020/amhQA.md

 Some random Q/A from the Andrew Melville 2020-2021 Facebook chat that may be helpful for everyone.
 All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.** Answers below are generally unedited other than where required for grammar and such.
 If you need attribution let me know.
 Use CRTL+F to search.

+## See to park my car in the big car park at the bottom of Andrew Melville do i need a parking permit/to pay/ free of charge?

+You can apply for free student permits after matriculation.

 ## Will people who live in 2 different households in Melville allowed to be in each others room?
 Eg if my friend lives in a different block and household, will they be able to hang out in my room with me or only members of the same household?

 No, to hang out with people from a different household, you have to be socially distant which is not possible in the bedrooms.